Middle Grade Novel

 Ms. Edgar holds an MFA in Creative Writing from the University of British Columbia.
 She currently teaches at Mount Royal University and the Alexandra Writers’ Centre Society.
-Mount Royal University students have won several awards for projects created in her classroom, including the Canadian Association of Journalists Student Award of Excellence (2017, 2018 and 2020), the MRU Faculty of Business and Communications Student Research Days Award (2019), and the Emerge Media Award for Multimedia Production (2018 and 2020).
+Mount Royal University students have won several awards for projects created in her classroom, including the Canadian Association of Journalists Student Award of Excellence (2017, 2018 and 2020), the MRU Faculty of Business and Communications Student Research Days Award (2019 and 2022), and the Emerge Media Award for Multimedia Production (2018 and 2020).
 She enjoys judging Alberta’s magazine awards and the International Regional Magazine Awards.

 Ms. Edgar is an experienced teacher and guest speaker who brings creative digital storytelling into the classroom.
 She's worked with kids, teens and young adults.